enjaytarigan/satusehat-icd-10/README.md

-# SATUSEHAT ICD-10 API
+# SATUSEHAT API

 ## What is it?

-This is a simple API server that provides a list of ICD-10 diagnosis codes and their descriptions in JSON format.
+This is a simple API server that provides a list of ..... codes and their descriptions in JSON format.

 ## How to use it?